Viewing Data Product Details¶

 Steps to view Data Product details¶

-After discovering the 'Product 360' Data Product, follow these steps to explore its details.
+After discovering the 'Product Affinity' Data Product, follow these steps to explore its details.

 -

-Access the Data Product details page: From the Data Product Hub, select the 'Product 360' Data Product.
-This action will redirect you to the Data Product details page.
+Access the Data Product details page: From the Data Product Hub, select the 'Product Affinity' Data Product.

 -